Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 7. Low-Fat Ice Cream and Yogurt

-Top view of a pink yogurt
+Top view of yogurt

-A scoop of low-fat vanilla ice cream and fat-free plain Greek yogurt can be a fun and tasty way to sweeten up your bland or spicy pre-workout.
+Our tests showed that a single scoop of low-fat vanilla ice cream and fat-free plain Greek yogurt can be a fun and tasty way to sweeten up your bland or spicy pre-workout.

 Also, plain Greek yogurt has a lot of protein, which could be why so many people who work out find it to be the best snack.